kloimhardt/blog/docs/_posts/2025-03-12-scicloj_cli.md

 Clay's browser window offers lots of space for additional linting information.
 That Clojure is both dynamically typed and functional puts it in a unique position for science, but with proper instrumentation of its functions there is no reason why in certain cases it shouldn't be possible to display statically inferred types.
 Also a sophisticated debugger like Flowstorm could be part of the Clay experience.

 ### Printline debugging
 Despite all sorts of sophisticated debugging tools, the hallmark of the file-based approach is printline debugging.
 For this, S-expressions are cumbersome.
 But Clojure since long has a solution: reader conditionals.
-I call this solution to printline debugging the "double-comma" solution (capturing this name from a concept that in reality has a related but slightly different purpose).
+I call this solution to printline debugging the "double-comma" solution.
 Bypassing S-expressions for printline debugging with the double-comma approach is a great idea.

 Sometimes "slow calculations" are held against executing whole files.
-I think the chances of creating something slow are greatly overestimated.
-Just in case, the first advice should be to use temporary data-files.
-In case of further problems, maybe there is a bug in Clay so a minimal use-case is needed.
-Or maybe a switch to Jupyter notebooks is best (next to Clay, SciKloj also provides a Jupyter kernel).
+The solution, tailor made to the file-based approach, is to do code experiments in a short file that refers to the main program.
+So, while the main program starts with the canonical `(ns name ...) (run! #(ns-unmap ...))` expressions, the short coding file starts with `(in-ns 'name)`.
+In this way, while having access to the functions and calculated data of the main program, only the short file is processed on file-reload.

-There is also the "Clerk" method which in a way can be said to automate this use of temporary data-files.
-It caches all calculations persistently, so even after JVM restart the cache will be hit in case of unchanged code.
+I'd like to mention that one can always switch to Jupyter notebooks, because next to Clay, SciKloj also provides a Jupyter kernel.
+There is also the "Clerk" method which caches all calculations persistently.
+Of course, in general any user always has the option to store calculations in data-files to be read afterwards.

 There is a certain other idea for dealing with "slow calculations" which I am opposed to.
 It is a certain kind of REPL-ish concept that must never be introduced within Clay and the Figwheel-reload approach.

 This is the concept of earmarking some part of the code as "special", so that only this part of the code is evaluated when the full source file is read and processed.
 I call this the "triple-comma fallacy", which is a monstrosity.
+Remember that, as shown above, one can always split a single program into two files.

 That monstrosity is outright harmful to SciKloj.
 Because any teacher coming from Python, maybe even a professor, sees this approach in some obscure video and finds it valuable.
 And then, as any user of the proper REPL method knows, he will eventually make a complete mess.
 And then he remembers that he likes Python better anyway and demonstrates this monstrosity as an argument against Clojure.